ZamfirescuStefan/Domino2D/README.md

-# Simulation for a Domino 2D in OpenGl
+# Domino 2D in OpenGL

-I made a simulation of a domino 2D game in OpenGl, using translations and rotations.
+I made a simulation of a domino 2D game in OpenGL, using translations and rotations.
 The project it's implemented in C++ language.

 Here you can see a demo of the simulation: